European shares slip as German data disappoints

 * Asset performance in 2015: link.reuters.com/gap87v

-LONDON, Aug 7 (Reuters) - European stocks fell on Friday, weighed down by the German market after an unexpected fall in industrial output there, while jobs data reinforced expectations of a U.S. interest rate rise soon.
+LONDON, Aug 7 (Reuters) - European stocks fell on Friday, weighed down by the German market after a surprising fall in industrial output there, while jobs data reinforced expectations of a U.S. interest rate rise soon.

-Germany’s DAX fell 0.8 percent.
-The DAX is down about 7 percent from a record high reached in April, although it is up nearly 20 percent from the start of the year.
+Germany’s DAX fell 0.2 percent.
+The DAX is some 7 percent below a record high reached in April, although it remains up nearly 20 percent since the start of 2015.

-The pan-European FTSEurofirst 300 index and the euro zone’s blue-chip Euro STOXX 50 index retreated by 0.9 percent and 0.8 percent respectively.
+The pan-European FTSEurofirst 300 index and the euro zone’s blue-chip Euro STOXX 50 index also both retreated by 0.3 percent.

-U.S. employment rose at a solid clip in July and wages rebounded after a surprise stall the month before, opening the door wider to a possible Federal Reserve interest rate hike in September.
+U.S. employment rose at a solid clip in July and wages rebounded after a surprise stall in the prior month, signs of an improving economy that could open the door wider to a Federal Reserve interest rate hike in September.

 “Many traders still believe that a rate hike will arrive in September or October,” said ActivTrades chief market analyst Carlo Alberto de Casa.